marmalade/gbsgamejam/QuickGameTemplate/ReadMe.QuickGameTemplate.txt

 - Set's smart virtual resolution with user coords space set to iPhone 4 res

 Menu scene:
-- an origin node to allow for easily move things around
+- using nodes for subtrees to allow for easily moving things around the scene
 - a background png
-- buttons: start, music, exit - white sprites with colours applied and child text labels
+- buttons: start, high scores, sound on/off, exit - white sprites with colours applied and child text labels
-- music button turns music on/off
+- sound button turns music on/off
 - play some music in background on loop
-- atable storing scores and player info
+- a table storing scores and player info
-- function to save/load scores to file
+- functions to save/load scores to file
-- a label showing high scores
+- a high scores screen with
+- enable/disable touch listeners
+- tween animations with onComplete for button presses and switching menu
 - suspend/resume
 - use a transition when switching to game scene
-- tweens with onComplete for button presses

 Game scene:
 - an origin node, background png and label to show score